LGBTQ Non-Discrimination in New York:

 - 2003: The Gender Non Discrimination Act (GENDA), which would enact explicit statewide nondiscrimination protections for transgender and gender non-conforming New Yorkers, is introduced for the first time.

 - December 16, 2009: Governor David Paterson issues an executive order banning discrimination based on gender identity in state employment.

 - October 22, 2015: Governor Andrew Cuomo announces that he will direct the New York State Division of Human Rights (DHR) to enforce regulations banning harassment and discrimination against transgender individuals in employment, housing, education, access to credit, and public accommodations in New York.
 On January 20, 2016, the regulations take effect.

-Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: May 29, 2018 • Cert.
-Petition Filed with U.S. Supreme Court
+Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: June 15, 2020 • Supreme Court Rules 6-3 in Favor of Defendant

 Type: Employment Discrimination